DanuserLab/u-probe/README.md

 For more information, please see [Hodgson et al., Curr Protoc Cell Biol.
 14.11 (2010).](https://www.ncbi.nlm.nih.gov/pubmed/20235099)

 ## Documentation
-**_In Progress_** - Detailed instructions for how to download and load the biosensor package into MATLAB will be provided via the [Wiki](https://github.com/DanuserLab/Biosensor/wiki) tab that is located at the top of this GitHub repository.
+Detailed instructions for how to download and load the biosensor package into MATLAB is provided via the [Wiki](https://github.com/DanuserLab/Biosensor/wiki/Installation) tab that is located at the top of this GitHub repository.

+Comprehensive descriptions of the Biosensor package and its individual steps are available on the [Wiki](https://github.com/DanuserLab/Biosensor/wiki/Biosensors-Package-Description) tab as well.

 ## Software Feedback
 Please submit any feedback on this package, including bugs and feature requests, via the [Issues](https://github.com/DanuserLab/Biosensor/issues) tab that is located at the top of this GitHub repository.
 General instruction on how to create an issue on GitHub can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).